yaswanthsk04/guesthub/docs/documentation.md

 This documentation describes the setup and configuration of a network monitoring solution for OpenWrt using Prometheus and Grafana.

+For detailed information about the update system, see [Update System Documentation](updates.md).

 ## System Overview

 The monitoring system consists of the following components: